ISUgenomics/BCB660_2018/Syllabus.md

 #### Religious Accommodation
 If an academic or work requirement conflicts with your religious practices and/or observances, you may request reasonable accommodations.
 Your request must be in writing, and your instructor or supervisor will review the request.
 You or your instructor may also seek assistance from the Dean of Students Office or the Office of Equal Opportunity and Compliance.

+After Week 7, course topics will depend on the majority interest of the class.
+Projects turned in by the students will be determined on individual interests based on project plans for each period.

 BCB 660: Introduction to NextGen Sequencing Tentative class schedule Spring 2018